 Eating fruit on an empty stomach in the morning may work for some, but me on the other hand, I’m never going to feel full after a piece of fruit– not to mention a 100% fruit smoothie that will lead to a spike in blood sugar, cravings and feelings of hunger not long after.
 I personally need a satisfying meal of protein, healthy fats, complex carbs and greens to hold me over until lunch time, especially if I’m working out in the AM.

 In regards to foods fermenting in the stomach, it’s easy to say this just doesn’t happen.
 Our stomachs maintain such an acidic environment, high enough to kill off harmful bacteria or pathogens (source).
 When we move further down the digestive tract to the large intestine, this IS where beneficial bacteria lives and where fermentation occurs.
 The bacteria is responsible for fermenting any undigested carbs, a normal and healthy process in the body (source).
 They release gas and beneficial short chain fatty acids as waste products.

-But in my practice as a dietitian, I believe in promoting eating meals to feel satisfied, balance blood sugar levels, support hormone production and proper gut health.
-It’s important to make sure you’re getting the essential fatty and amino acids you need for cell growth within each meal and that’s through eating a combination of healthy fats, quality protein, and complex carbs found in plant foods.
+But in my practice as a dietitian, I believe in promoting eating meals to feel satisfied, balancing your blood sugar levels, supporting hormone production and proper gut health.
+It’s important to make sure you’re getting the essential nutrients you need for cell growth from each meal and that happens through eating a combination of healthy fats, quality protein, and complex carbs found in plant foods.

 I hope that makes more sense! xx